 I offer a variety of teambuilding and wellbeing sessions to support your hardworking staff.

 This seems an essential service throughout the ongoing health crises.
-Especially as - after such a challenging year - many people's energy and motivation are flagging, and burnout, chronic stress, anxiety and depression are becoming more prevalent.
+Especially as - after such a challenging year - most people's energy and motivation seems to be flagging.
+Burnout, chronic stress, anxiety and depression are becoming more prevalent (MHA anxiety screenings have increased by 93%, depression 62%).

-Building resilience is key to maintaining people's personal mental and physical health, which in turn is vital for productivity in the workplace.
-There is already talk of a third national lockdown post-christmas, with the risk of further burnout and increased sick leave.
+Building resilience is key to maintaining people's personal mental and physical health, which in turn is vital for productivity in the workplace, mitigating the risk of burnout and sick leave.

 I offer a tailored service, adapting to your organisational structre, ethos and staff needs.